sybrew/the-seo-framework/readme.txt

 TODO do we consider multiple taxonomies for a single post type?
 	* See email from Damien. -> We can test this with ACF Pro.

+TODO add Bricks Templates to exclusions like we did for Elementor (they are not publicly accessible...)
+	-> Post Type: bricks_template
+	-> Taxonomy: template_tag, template_bundle

+TODO rename "Twitter Profile"
+	-> Also update TSF links on main site accordingly.

 Punt:
 - remove jQuery dependencies in UI?